Intelligent evolution, military recruiting, Allston architecture

 As a classics major, I, Fritz, took courses with Jaeger as well as with professors John Finley, Gerald Else, Peter Elder, and Sterling Dow, all of whom gave me the background and, above all, the enthusiasm to make teaching Latin and Greek my life work.

 Frederick Kempner ’44, A.M ’52

 I am writing to assure my classmates, classical colleagues, and Harvard friends that contrary to the statement in the article about Jaeger and his bust, I am not dead.
-[Ed: Professor Calder was referred to as “the late” because of a reporting error.]
 I am working on my forty-second book and am teaching a full load of classical courses in my one-hundredth semester.
 I hope to continue so for some years.